 Rain Garden Plant List – the Official “Rain Garden Plants that Will Not Fail” List, vetted by us (Shannan and Susan)

 For more experienced gardeners choose from: Rain Garden Complete Plant List.
 Try out some in the “Plants to Try” section!

-Where to Buy Native Plants: Native Plant Producer's Association.
+Where to Buy Native Plants: Michigan Native Plants.
 List of producers of native plant species, grown from wild-collected seed.

 CLASS 5: Presentation of Final Rain Garden Designs

 - Everyone should "present" their final designs on the forum or Facebook group.
 We’ll pick a few to go over in detail during class.

 - We will especially focus on plant combinations and making it beautiful.
 So bring your suggestions!
 We will collaborate as a class.

 GOING FORWARD: Dig and Plant your Rain Garden!